rticommunity/rticonnextdds-connector-py/README.rst

 -  In ``transformation``, an application reads, transforms and publishes back the data
 -  ``images`` shows how to manipulate more complex data types
+-  ``request-reply`` shows how to create basic application following the request-reply pattern.
 License
 -------